synesthete/OpenerManifest/README.md

 ### Advanced URL generation in formats

 Some app native URLs can't be generated using simple regex templating, they require lookups or encoding of some sort.
-To do this, action formats can provide Javascript methods that are executed to convert input URLs to app native action URLs.
+To do this, action formats can provide JavaScript methods that are executed to convert input URLs to app native action URLs.

 <table>
 <tr><th>Key</th><th>Type</th><th>Description</th></tr>
-<tr><td><code>script</code></td><td>Javascript string</td><td>Mutually exclusive with <code>format</code>.</td></tr>
+<tr><td><code>script</code></td><td>JavaScript string</td><td>Mutually exclusive with <code>format</code>.</td></tr>
 </table>

-This script must contain a Javascript function named `process` that takes two inputs, a URL and an anonymous function to be called upon completion.
+This script must contain a JavaScript function named `process` that takes two inputs, a URL and an anonymous function to be called upon completion.
 Once complete, the completion handler should be called passing the result or `null` on failure.

 For example